Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/how-to-include-images-in-your-css.md

     - HTML
 ---

 When I created [Cruiser, a CruiseControl.NET Wall-board](/blog/2012/02/cruiser-cruise-control-information-radiator/) I wanted to make it as easy as possible for people to use.
-I didn’t want to force people to download a zip archive and extract files into specific locations.
+I didn't want to force people to download a zip archive and extract files into specific locations.
 I wanted people to be able to drop a single file onto their build server and get instant results.

-Because you only need to load the page once, with all the updates happening via AJAX requests, I didn’t mind including all my JavaScript on the page, rather than within an include file.
+Because you only need to load the page once, with all the updates happening via AJAX requests, I didn't mind including all my JavaScript on the page, rather than within an include file.
 With most build servers running over a network and with the concept of a wall-board being that you switch it on and leave it running, I could live without the JavaScript being cached.
 In fact, the same was true for the CSS and for the images – but the question was how do you include your images in a single HTML file?

 The answer is, you can include them in your CSS, or include them in the src attribute of an image tag.
 Here are some examples: